Suppression and enhancement of bosonic stimulation by atomic interactions

-However, as we show in Fig.~\ref{fig2}{\bf b}, for stronger interactions (at fixed density), bosonic enhancement is dramatically suppressed over our whole temperature range, and only a small fraction of this suppression is explained by the mean-field calculations (solid lines) based on Eq.~(\ref{eq:2}).
+However, as we show in Fig.~2{\bf b}, for stronger interactions (at fixed density), bosonic enhancement is dramatically suppressed over our whole temperature range, and only a small fraction of this suppression is explained by the mean-field calculations (solid lines) based on Eq.~(\ref{eq:2}).
+Note that we normalize $T$ using the experimentally observed $\Tc$; for our range of interaction strengths, $\Tc$ is expected to shift with $a$ by up to a few percent, but this effect is not within our experimental resolution.

-We now focus on the BMF effects on $E$, including their dynamics, for fixed $n = 10 \, \um^{-3}$ and $T = \Tc$ (Fig.~\ref{fig3}).
-Here we employ two atomic spin states, $\ket{1,-1}$ and $\ket{1,0}$, which due to different Feshbach resonances have different values of $a$ at the same $B$ field (see Fig.~\ref{fig3}{\bf a}), and use two-photon (Raman) spin flips to realize sub-\si{\micro\second} interaction quenches (see Methods and Extended Data Fig.~\ref{fig:si:4}).
-This allows us to probe purely BMF effects of changes in $a$, on timescales on which the global density and momentum distributions do not change.
+We now focus on the interaction effects on $E$, including their dynamics, for fixed $n = 10 \, \um^{-3}$ and $T = \Tc$ (Fig.~3).
+Here we employ two atomic spin states, $\ket{1,-1}$ and $\ket{1,0}$, which due to different Feshbach resonances~\cite{Roy:2013,Etrych:2023} have different values of $a$ at the same $B$ field (see Fig.~3{\bf a}), and use two-photon (Raman) spin flips to realize sub-\si{\micro\second} interaction quenches (see Methods and Extended Data Fig.~4).
+This allows us to probe purely beyond-mean-field effects of changes in $a$, on timescales on which the global density and momentum distributions do not change.

-In Fig.~\ref{fig3}\textbf{b}, we show $E(t)$ for spin flips at three different $B$ fields.
+In Fig.~3\textbf{b}, we show $E(t)$ for spin flips at three different $B$ fields.
 In one measurement (blue), $a$ is the same before and after the flip, and we verify that $E$ remains the same.
 When we suddenly decrease or increase $a$ (red and green, respectively), the value of $E$ adjusts in $\approx \SI{50}{\micro\second}$, independently of the quench direction; the exponential fits shown by the solid lines give a time constant $\tau = \SI{25(5)}{\micro\second}$.
-Since $\tau$ is much longer than the sub-\si{\micro\second} spin flip, and much shorter than the millisecond mean-field timescales, it reflects the intrinsic timescale for the growth or decay of the BMF correlations; note that, in contrast, in Fig.~\ref{fig1}\textbf{c} the rate at which $\Gamma$ changes is limited by how fast $a$ changes.
+Since $\tau$ is much longer than the sub-\si{\micro\second} spin flip, and much shorter than the millisecond mean-field timescales, it reflects the intrinsic timescale for the growth or decay of local correlations; note that, in contrast, in Fig.~1\textbf{c} the rate at which $\Gamma$ changes is limited by how fast $a$ changes.